-Faces of Central Texas is a collection of paintings the artist completed in 2016.
 These paintings explore Asian American identity through the lens of Tuvan folklore.
-They were on display at the Asian American Resource Center in Austin, Texas October 4 – December 18, 2018.
+There are nine paintings from this series on display at the Asian American Resource Center in Austin, Texas October 4 – December 18, 2018.

 In 2014, Leung taught abroad at Samara State University in Samara, Russia, and then backpacked her way through Siberia and the Far East.
 In Siberia, she spent time working in Asian Republics, such as the Republic of Buryatia and the Republic of Tuva.
 For the first time, she saw reflections of herself while traveling.
 She had spent much of her travels explaining to people along the way that she was Asian-American and that the US had a wealth of Asian cultures but still identify as American.

 It was in Tuva, where she first did not need to explain herself.
 Tuva is an autonomous republic in the geographical center of Asia, located in south Siberia.
 Leung worked in at a K-12 summer camp teaching English.
 Leung felt a sense of belonging, as if Tuva had been an ancestral homeland.
 When interacting with the children, they frequently shared stories of their own folklore.
 Children believe and frequently shared that Tuvans descended from giant sun gods, which is why some children had hair that was gold in color.
 Children also believe they are the direct descendants of Genghis Kahn.
 Blending folklore with reality was common practice among Tuvan youth and was a practice Leung had not encountered in her many years of teaching.